Dear Fifth Grader

 - write letters to the current fifth graders.

 - perform peer review and self-assessment according to a rubric.

 - Class lists of (fifth-grade) students coming into the middle school

-- Group copy of Sample Letter (Attachment Two)
+- Group copy of Sample Letter (Handout Two)

 Anticipatory Set: In advance, the teacher writes a friendly letter to each student.
 Although the letter may have elements that are the same for every student, each letter contains a unique and special note to that student.
 Place the letters on the students’ desks prior to class (each in an envelope with the student’s name on it).
 As the students come into class they may read their letters.
 After all of the students have read their letters, ask them some questions to help them understand how meaningful a personal letter can be.
 Wasn’t it nice to receive a personal letter?
 How did it make you feel when you saw the envelope with your name on it?
 How would it make the fifth graders feel to receive personal letters from you?
 How would you have felt if you had received a letter from an older student welcoming you to their school?